-For websites that have a lot of pages, it can be challenging to come up with tags that are different from page to page.
-That’s why mapping out your site and knowing where each page fits into the context of your subject matter is important.
+For websites with a lot of pages, it can be challenging to come up with tags that are different from page to page.
+That’s why mapping out your site and knowing where each page fits given the context of your subject matter is important.

 Each page deeper you get into the site, the more specific you can and should be.

-The next step of understanding where the page fits in the hierarchy of the website overall is to evaluate the content on the page.
+The next step in understanding where the page fits in the hierarchy of the website overall is to evaluate the content on the page.

 The title tag is most impactful for search engines and users when it introduces the topic of the page and the same important keywords are used in body copy, image alt attribute, the meta description, URL, and other aspects of the page.

 Don’t waste your opportunity to leverage this element, among the other on-page items, by trying to write it to include words, terms, or phrases that aren’t included in the content on the page.